876pol/Competitive-Programming-Template/README.md

 # Competitive-Programming-Template

 This repository holds a collection of my competitive programming templates.
+Mostly written with C++.